CodePartnersMD/MD301-guide/curriculum/11/LAB.md

     - `image_url`
     - `description`
 - Use Postman to request book data from the Google Books API.
 For example, you can enter a search query at the end of this route: `https://www.googleapis.com/books/v1/volumes?q=`
 - Manually enter each record into your `books` table.
+Your collection should have at least ten unique books.
 - For reference, here is a sample:
 ```
   {